-Today, I'd like to talk about a learning framework, taming, and its application to the tag personalization.
+Today, I'd like to talk about a new learning framework and its application to the prediction tag personalization.

-Overview Taming Improve the prediction accuracy by using a small reliable data set together with abundant reliable data BaggTaming Learning algorithm for taming, which is a variant of bagging Collaborative Tagging By applying BaggTaming, improving the prediction accuracy of the tag that is personalized for a specific user in the social bookmarking service, the Hatena bookmark 2
+Overview Taming Improve the prediction accuracy by using a small reliable data set together with abundant reliable data BaggTaming Learning algorithm for taming, which is a variant of bagging Collaborative Tagging By applying BaggTaming, improving the prediction accuracy of the tag that is personalized for a specific user in collaborative tagging service 2

-We first talk about a learning framework, taming.
+We first talk about a learning framework, Taming.
 This framework uses two types of data sets, tame and wild.

-Next, we developed a BaggTaming algorithm for this framework, which is a variant of a bagging.
-Finally, we apply this BaggTaming to the tag personalization task for the social bookmarking service, the Hatena bookmark.
+Next, we developed a BaggTaming algorithm for this framework, that is a variant of a bagging.

+Finally, we apply this BaggTaming to the tag personalization task for the social bookmarking service.